tldr-pages/tldr/pages/common/npx.md

 `npx {{command}} {{command_arguments}}`

-- In case multiple commands with the same name exist, it is possibile to specify the package name:
+- In case multiple commands with the same name exist, it is possible to specify the package name:

 `npx --package {{package_name}} {{command}}`